 By ensuring you receive compensation, some control can be regained over your lives and that of your baby.
 With the necessary finance in place, you will be able to care for your child as they grow.
-Modifications to your home, special schooling, medical equipment, specialist childcare, and bespoke transport may all be put in place.
+This can include payments for modifications to your home or purpose built accommodation, special schooling, medical equipment, specialist childcare, and bespoke transport.

-How will I know if I can claim for a birth injury?
+How will I know if I can make a birth injury claim?

 - That the birth injury was a direct result of those negligent actions.
 This is referred to as causation.

-Why should I choose you to handle my birth injury compensation claim?
+Why should I choose Been Let Down to handle my birth injury compensation claim?

 How do I begin claiming for a birth injury?